onespacemedia/styleguide/README.md

 ## Other units

-Avoid `em`; there are only very rare cases where using it is necessary.
+Avoid `em`; there are only very rare cases where this unit is necessary.

 You never need to use `rem` - our build system translates `rem` into `px` units (via [postcss-pxtorem](https://github.com/cuth/postcss-pxtorem)), so just use `px` instead.